pateyu/AmrtyuBot/README.md

 # AmrtyuBot
+## As of September 7, 2024: AmrtyuBot is being updated and new features will be added.
+Firstly, it will now use the Wolfram Alpha API, and it will alos be hosted on AWS Lambda
 AmrtyuBot is a Discord study bot designed to assist students with their study schedules, reminders, and other academic tasks.
 Integrated with Canvas LMS API, it offers updates and reminders for assignments.
 ## Features 🌟